-Port number Protocol Used By Notes 67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
+Port number Protocol Used By Notes 22 Required for ssh-push and ssh-push-tunnel contact methods.
+67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
 69 TCP/UDP TFTP Required if server is used as a PXE server for automated client installation.

-Port number Protocol Used By Notes 80 TCP НТТР Required temporarily for some bootstrap repositories and automated installations.
+Port number Protocol Used By Notes 80 TCP HTTP Required temporarily for some bootstrap repositories and automated installations.
 Port 80 is not used to serve the WebUI.
 443 TCP HTTPS WebUI, client, and proxy requests.
 4505 TCP salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to receive commands from the Salt master.
 4506 TCP salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to report results back to the Salt master.
 5222 TCP osad Required to push OSAD actions to clients.
 5269 TCP jabberd Required to push actions to and from a proxy.
 25151 TCP Cobbler